digitaltonal/pv-inverse/README.md

 ### Source

-To build the *source* please refer to the [SC3-Plugins](https://github.com/supercollider/sc3-plugins) explanations.
+To compile and build the *source* please refer to the [SC3-Plugins](https://github.com/supercollider/sc3-plugins) explanations.

 ### Build